dafny-lang/dafny/docs/DafnyRef/Types.md

 ### 13.4.1.
 Functions

-In the above productions, `allowGhostKeyword` is true if the optional `method` keyword was specified.
-This allows some of the formal parameters of a function method to be specified as `ghost`.
+In the above productions, `allowGhostKeyword` is true if the optional `compiled` keyword was specified.
+This allows some of the formal parameters of a compiled function to be specified as `ghost`.

 See [Section 5.3](#sec-function-specification) for a description of ``FunctionSpec``.